rss logo

 • Understand the following options:

-• domain=: sets the domain of the user
+• domain=: sets the user's domain

-• uid=: sets the uid that will own all files or directories on the mounted filesystem when the server does not provide ownership information.
+• uid=: sets the uid that will own all files or directories on the mounted file system when the server does not provide ownership information.

-• gid=: sets the gid that will own all files or directories on the mounted filesystem when the server does not provide ownership information.
+• gid=: sets the gid that will own all files or directories on the mounted file system when the server does not provide ownership information.

 john@desktop:~$ sudo mount -t cifs username=j.valmer,domain=std.local,uid=1000,gid=1000 //192.168.1.200/SHARE /mnt/win_share